 02 of 24

 Alternanthera has small colorful leaves that will trail and cover your container with charm.
-As a foliage plant, it will require negligible care from you, while looking good all season.
+As a foliage plant, it will require negligible care from you while still looking good all season.

 03 of 24